nuive/pokemon-access/readme.md

 * add shift to d/g/r/v to move the camera, ignoring walls
 * Shift + y - read current camera position
 * shift+f - pathfind to camera position
+* Shift + c - toggle if camera follows the player or not.

 ### Gold/SILVER/Crystal exclusive keys
 * shift+e - say which piece you are holding (on the unown puzzles)

 ## HackRom support
 Current version of the script has extended support for hackroms of the games previously mentioned.
-In the future, you'll have a more intuitive in-game feature to manage HackRoms.
-For now, the process is as follows.
+The process is as follows.

 You've loaded a ROM that the script detects as "Language not supported" or "Game not supported".
 You return to the game ignoring the previous result... but wait, if you try to execute any script command you'll only get the message "Script not loaded".
 Okay, let's fix this...

 1. With the incompatible game running, press shift+0.
-A window will show up, asking you for a "base game folder".
-This, in other words, is the base game script that this incompatible game will use.
-You'll have to access the lua/game folder, and here you'll see all compatible scripts.
-Keep in mind that you have to tell the script the exact folder name.
-For example, if you want to use the red/blue script, you'll write 'red_blue'; if you want to use the pokémon crystal script you'll write crystal, etc...
-2. When you type the base folder name and press "OK", if the folder is valid the script now asks you for a language for the spoken messages (not for the game names, those are into the data folder).
-You have to enter a valid language (see languages available inside the messages folder) and put your prefered one (en, es, it...).
+A window will show up, where you'll select the base game of the hack.
+2. When you press "OK", if there are any game expansions available, the script will show a list where you can add all the compatible expansions with your hack.
-3. When you type the language and press "OK", if the language is valid the script now asks you for a data folder.
-You have to enter a name of a valid data folder.
+3. When you press "OK", the script now asks you for a data folder.
 This is the folder which containts the LUA files for the game (maps.lua, sprites.lua, memory.lua...).
-This folder must be inside the base game folder.
+4. When you press "OK", the script now asks you for a language for the spoken messages (not for the game names, those are into the data folder).
-4. When you type the language code and press "OK", if the language is valid the script will restart automatically and load the new data.
+When you press "OK", the script will restart automatically and load the new data.
-5. Congratulations!
+Congratulations!
 Now you can enjoy your hack!

 ### Notes
 * You can edit previously added HackRoms pressing again Shift + 0, for example if you want to try another base script or if you develop a custom extension  for a specific hack.